infiniflow/infinity/docs/getstarted/quickstart.md

 ## Prerequisites

-- CPU: &ge; 4 cores, x86_64 with AVX2, or aarch64
+- CPU: x86_64 with AVX2
-- RAM: &ge; 16 GB
-- Disk: &ge; 50 GB
 - OS: Linux with glibc &ge; 2.17
 - Python: Python 3.10+

-## Deploy Infinity locally using pip
+## Install Infinity locally using pip

 Infinity, also available as a Python library, eliminates the need for a separate back-end server and all the complex communication settings.
 Using `pip install` and `import infinity`, you can quickly build a local AI application in Python, leveraging the world's fastest and the most powerful RAG database:

-1. Install the Infinity SDK:
+- Install the Infinity SDK:

    ```bash
    pip install infinity-sdk==0.2.0
    ```
-2. Write a Python script to conduct a KNN search:
+- Use Infinity to conduct a KNN search:

   ```python
    import infinity